klpod221/finance-tracker/README.md

 The goal of this project is to provide a simple and easy-to-use finance tracker that can be used by anyone.
 It is not meant to be a full-fledged finance management tool, but rather a simple way to keep track of your income and expenses.

+**This project is in development and is not yet ready for production use.**
 ## Features

 - [x] User authentication